 Latest Updates

-On 3 December 2024, Walter Merricks (the Class Representative) reached a settlement agreement with Mastercard in which Mastercard agreed to pay £200 million (the “Settlement Sum”) to the Class Representative to distribute to members of the class (referred to as “Represented Persons”).
+On 3 December 2024, Walter Merricks ("the Class Representative") reached a settlement agreement with Mastercard in which Mastercard agreed to pay £200 million (the “Settlement Sum”) to the Class Representative to distribute to members of the class (referred to as “Represented Persons”).
 Mastercard agreed to the settlement without any admission of liability.
-A settlement of collective proceedings requires the approval of the Competition Appeal Tribunal (the “Tribunal”) who will only approve the settlement if it considers it to be “just and reasonable” and in the best interests of the class.
+A settlement of collective proceedings requires the approval of the Competition Appeal Tribunal (the “Tribunal”) which will only approve the settlement if it considers it to be “just and reasonable” and in the best interests of the class.
 Mr Merricks and Mastercard filed a joint application with the Tribunal asking it to approve the settlement on 17 January 2025.

 On 20 May 2025, the Tribunal handed down its written judgment (here) which will now allow the millions of UK consumers who are part of the class to come forward and claim their share of the £200 million, with individuals potentially getting between £45 and £70 each.
 UK consumers will be able to register to receive a payment by completing a simple online form regardless whether they ever held a Mastercard card.
 Official information on how to claim will be posted on this website in due course.

-On 10 June 2025, the litigation funder (Innsworth), filed an application for permission for judicial review of the Tribunal’s judgment in respect of how the £200 million settlement sum is to be distributed and how much the litigation funder should receive as a return (the application does not relate to the settlement itself, which is not being challenged).
-The Administrative Court will decide the application and this webpage will be updated with further information if permission is granted.
+On 10 June 2025, Innsworth filed an application for permission for judicial review of the Tribunal’s judgment in respect of how the £200 million settlement sum is to be distributed and how much the litigation funder should receive as a return (the application does not relate to the settlement itself, which is not being challenged).
+Following the Administrative Court granting permission for the judicial review to proceed before the Divisional Court (on some but not all grounds advanced by Innsworth), the Divisional Court, on 10 June 2026, dismissed the judicial review entirely.
+As a result, the Tribunal’s decisions on how the settlement sum is to be distributed will stand, and the Class Representative will be entitled to claim legal costs in defending the judicial review from Innsworth.